World University Rankings, Author Attribution and ORCID

 - ResearcherID and ORCID Integration

-Please contact your Subject Librarian if you would like assistance in creating an ORCID ID and updating your profile, or help with attributing your research correctly in Scopus or Web of Science.
+Please contact your Academic Liaison Librarian if you would like assistance in creating an ORCID ID and updating your profile, or help with attributing your research correctly in Scopus or Web of Science.